snamjoshi/faif-book/README.md

 # faif-book
-Jupyter notebooks for the fundamentals of active inference project
+Jupyter notebooks for the fundamentals of active inference textbook

 ## To do list